Harsh-Vrdhn/TryHackMe/biohazard/README.md

        key3: 3aXRoX3Zqb2x0

- Combining key 1,2 & 3 we get
+ Combining key 1,2 & 3 you get:
       cGxhbnQ0Ml9jYW5fYmVfZGVzdHJveV93aXRoX3Zqb2x0
-      Decoding this base64 we get:
+      Decoding this base64 you get:
       plant42_can_be_destroy_with_vjolt

   To extract helmet flag use:  gpg -d helmet_key.txt.gpg